 In the 2016 Budget, it was announced that from the 1st April 2019, the Climate Change Levy (CCL) would replace the Carbon Reduction Commitment (CRC) as a source of revenue generation, in the form of higher CCL charges.

-This is intended to reduce some of the administration and confusion due to the growing array of mechanisms that support renewable projects and promote our security of supply.
-The CRC collects revenue from larger organisations through the purchase of Carbon Allowances, so this change will share the cost neutral burden with smaller consumers, increasing their energy costs.
-Electricity attracts a higher tax rate, although in the 2018 budget, it was announced the electricity charge would decrease from April 2020 and 2021, and the gas increase.
-This will make gas 60% of the Electricity CCL Charge.
-It was also announced that ECAs would end for some technologies from April 2020.
+This was intended to reduce some of the administration and confusion due to the growing array of mechanisms that support renewable projects and promote our security of supply.
+The CRC collected revenue from larger organisations through the purchase of Carbon Allowances, so this change shares the cost neutral burden with smaller consumers, increasing their energy costs.

+Electricity attracts a higher CCL rate, although in the 2018 budget, it was announced the electricity charge would decrease from April 2020 and 2021, and the gas increase.
+This will make gas 60% of the electricity CCL Charge.

+It was also announced that ECAs would

+end for some technologies from April 2020.

 The government has confirmed that the CCA scheme is to run up until 2023, implying the CCL will be around for at least that period.

-The maximum discount per CCA stands at 90% but from April 2019, the discount levels are changing to 93% for electricity and 78% per gas.
+The maximum discount per CCA was at 90% but from April 2019, the discount levels changed to 93% for electricity and 78% per gas.
+April 2020 will see another change.

 Like VAT the levy is imposed at the time of supply, so it will already be included in your energy bills.
 As the CCL is also VAT chargeable it should appear on your bill above the VAT line.

 Rate from Electricity Gas

-► 1st April 2017 0.568 p/kWh 0.198 p/kWh
+1st April 2017 0.568 p/kWh 0.198 p/kWh

-► 1st April 2018 0.583 p/kWH 0.203 p/kWh
+1st April 2018 0.583 p/kWH 0.203 p/kWh

-▶ 1st April 2019 0.847 p/kWh 0.339 p/kWh
+1st April 2019 0.847 p/kWh 0.339 p/kWh

+1st April 2020 0.811 p/kWh 0.406 p/kWh

+• How can I cut the cost?

-The April 19 increase will need to be factored into budgets, especially if you have a high gas usage, due to a proportionately higher change.
+The April 2020 change will need to be factored into budgets, especially if you have a high gas usage, due to a higher change.
 We can help by providing an independent energy audit, giving you a report detailing what you use, how you use it and what you can do to lower it.
 The report is completely unbiased and is designed to be used as a tool for any future energy reduction projects.
 A typical audit for one site takes about a day and is not disruptive.

 Many manufacturers can apply for a discount on the CCL.
-To do this sites enter into a CCA with the government and submit data every two years via their industry trade association. ► How much?
+To do this sites enter into a CCA with the government and submit data every two years via their industry trade association.

+How much?

-Here's an example of the CCL increase using data from a manufacturer we work with: CCL Charge April 2017 April 2019 Diff Yearly Gas Consumption of 447,392 kWh £886 £1,517 71% 🔺 Yearly Elec Consumption of 955,083 kWh £5,425 £8,090 49% 🔺 For more info, get in touch - hello@indigoswan.co.uk
+Here's an example of the CCL change using consumption data from a manufacturer we work with:

+CCL Charge April 2019 April 2020 Diff Yearly Gas Consumption of 447,392 kWh £1,517 £1,816 20% 🔺 Yearly Elec Consumption of 955,083 kWh £8,090 £7,746 4% 🔻

+For more info, get in touch - hello@indigoswan.co.uk